Do you ever get a craving for garlic?

 1. You May Have Low Blood Sugar

 One common reason for garlic cravings is low blood sugar.
-When our blood sugar drops, we may experience symptoms like dizziness, fatigue, and irritability.
+When blood sugar drops, we may experience dizziness, fatigue, and irritability.

 2. You Might Be Anemic

-If you’re feeling tired and fatigued, it could be a sign that you’re anemic.
+If you’re tired, it could be a sign of anemia.
 One of the best foods to eat if you’re anemic is garlic.

-Garlic is high in iron and can help increase your iron levels, which will give you more energy.
-If you think you might be anemic, and you’re also having food cravings you can’t explain, talk to your doctor about getting a blood test.
+Garlic is high in iron and can help increase your iron levels, giving you more energy.
+If you think you might be anemic and you’re also having food cravings you can’t explain, talk to your doctor about getting a blood test.

 3. You Might Be Stressed